Dying Inside

 for him during his younger years.
 He claims that he typically wrote a

-novel in three or four weeks at the time, and his 1967 book Thorns was
+novel in three or four weeks at the time, and his 1967 book Thorns

-was an abnormal skill in the first place.”
+weeks.
+But it was an abnormal skill in the first place.”

 Strangely enough—or perhaps not—the protagonist of Dying Inside,

 David Selig, is also on the brink of losing an abnormal power.
-Selig is a
+Selig is

-forefront of an acquaintance’s consciousness, at other moments
+at forefront of an acquaintance’s consciousness, at other moments

 probing deep into their souls.
 He finds the experience exhilarating, yet